AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

   </tr>
   <tr>
    <td colname="col1"> <p>Can I delegate the migration effort to another administrator? </p> </td>
-   <td colname="col2"> <p>Once your migration begins, any administrator that accesses your Analytics instance via the CX Enterprise can use the migration tool to begin (or continue) migrating users. </p> </td>
+   <td colname="col2"> <p>Once your migration begins, any administrator that accesses your Analytics instance via CX Enterprise can use the migration tool to begin (or continue) migrating users. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Can I update permission group membership for un-migrated users? </p> </td>